amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Give your ALB a name, e.g. interstella.

-Under **Availability Zones**, select the workshop VPC from the drop-down menu.
-You can identify the workshop VPC in the list by the tag, which should be the same as the **EnvironmentName** from the CloudFormation parameters you provided.
-Select the checkbox for the first Availability Zone (AZ) in the list and click on the **Public subnet** in the AZ; the **Name** column will indicate which subnet is public.
-Repeat with the other AZ.
+Scroll down to "Availability Zones", select the workshop VPC from the drop-down menu.
+You can identify the workshop VPC in the list by the tag, which should be the same as the **EnvironmentName** CloudFormation parameter you provided when creating the stack.
+Select the checkbox for the first Availability Zone (AZ) in the list to reveal associated subnets; click on the **Public subnet** for that AZ; the "Name" column will indicate which subnet is public.
+Repeat this for the other AZ.

 The settings should look similar to this: